This Site to a Friend

 have been a very complex undertaking at the time; not only in monetary terms in view

 of his current financial restraints, but also consuming much of his time and energy,

 considering all the other problems he had to cope with related to the large estate

 and the Great House and Great Hall at Vale Royal Abbey in Cheshire, which

 were still in need of more restoration and ongoing maintenance, this project being

-handled under the supervision of his head stone
+handled under the supervision of local architect, John Douglas and his head stone

 mason, Walter Green of Chester

 However, the determination of Hugh Cholmondeley, 2nd Lord